alexiuasse/django-system-iuasse/README.md

 # django-system-iuasse
 Django system iuasse for management.
+Still under development, the main focus is to create a system that suit my needs as freelancer.